c6y/Sphere-Builder/readme.md

 # eBoy Spherebuilder

 Render an isometric sphere with slices.
-Camera angle and rotation can be set.
+Camera pitch (tilt) and roll can be set.

 ![Spherebuilder](media/sphere@12@30@0.png)
 *12 slices, camera pitch 30°*